 Power is everything in aviation.
 Give an airplane more to play with and it'll climb better and cruise faster, putting a business meeting within arm's reach or extra vacation time in your pocket.
-Some of Continental's 300 series engines top the horsepower charts in this class - up to an impressive 225 horsepower in turbocharged and intercooled form.
+Some of Continental's 360 series engines top the horsepower charts in this class - up to an impressive 225 horsepower in turbocharged and intercooled form.
 That's a remarkable .625 horsepower per cubic inch.
 Power is nothing without manners.
-All 360s have six smooth- running cylinders.
-And every 360 engine is fuel injected for outstanding efficiency and range.
-At 283 pounds, the TSIO-360-A rates among the lightest of all six-cylinder aircraft powerplants.
-Among Continental's newest 300 Series designs is the IO-360-AF (Alternative Fuel) developed for lower octane/unleaded fuels for international markets.
+All 360s AvGas engines have six smooth- running cylinders and are fuel injected for outstanding efficiency and range.
+Among the newest designs by Continental® is the IO-360-AF (Alternative Fuel) developed for lower octane/unleaded fuels for international markets.
 For the money, you'd be hard pressed to find a better value in the air.

 Maximum Rated RPM